 - The car seat should be installed in your car.

 - Baby bedding and other essentials should be washed and ready at home.

 Extra care is required in these last days.
 Walk as prescribed by your doctor and stay active.
 Take rest and give yourself ample time for self-care.
 If you have tasks, you should get done with them after these pink spotting.
 Delivery time is just around the corner.
 You should have cared for yourself and looked after the work at home while in the hospital.

-The onset of the pink spotting at 38 Weeks Pregnant leads to important internal and external changes that will mark your way towards your delivery.
-This pinkish spotting is also a bloody show in the 38th week of pregnancy.
+The onset of brown spotting during pregnancy at 38 weeks leads to important internal and external changes that will mark your way towards your delivery.
+The pink discharge during pregnancy is also a bloody show in the 38th week of pregnancy.
 These signs should be taken good care of, and constant contact with your health provider is advised.
 Now you have just arrived at the victorious end of your long pregnancy.
 Don’t apprehend too much about the intimidating factors of delivery; you’re going to nail it with strong willpower and good care.